amethyst/rfcs/0000-template.md

 - For community proposals: Is this done by some other community and what were their experiences with it?
 - For other teams: What lessons can we learn from what other communities have done here?
 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.
+- Existing Engines: Does the feature exist in another gaming engine?
+If so, which ones?
+Does it work well, and how has the community received it?

 This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
 If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.